brohudev/spawn-point/spec.md

 2. Build Jinja2 template library for stacks
 3. Create error code taxonomy (E1000-E1999 range)
 4. Set up test matrix using GitHub Actions runners

-This spec captures all discussed requirements, including your emphasis on hackathon velocity, cross-platform reliability, and the "opt-in complexity" model.
-Ready for immediate implementation.

----
-Answer from Perplexity: pplx.ai/share